Sea Ice

 This graphic shows the difference in albedo for sea ice, snow, and the surrounding ocean in the Arctic.
 Sea ice reflects between 50 and 70 percent of solar energy, compared to only 6 percent for the surrounding ocean. — Credit: NASA/NSIDC

 Albedo is a non-dimensional, unitless quantity that indicates how well a surface reflects solar energy.
-Albedo (ranging from -1 to +1) varies between 0 and 1.
+Albedo is measured in values between 0 and 1.
 Albedo commonly refers to the “whiteness” of a surface, with 0 meaning black and 1 meaning white.
 A value of 0 means the surface is a “perfect absorber” that absorbs all incoming energy.
 Absorbed solar energy can be used to heat the surface or, when sea ice is present, melt the surface.
 A value of 1 means the surface is a “perfect reflector” that reflects all incoming energy.

 Albedo generally applies to visible light, although it may involve some of the infrared region of the electromagnetic spectrum.
 People understand the concept of low albedo intuitively when they avoid walking barefoot on blacktop on a hot summer day.
 Blacktop has a much lower albedo than concrete, and the black surface absorbs more of the sun’s energy and reflects less energy than the lighter concert.